xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 Both the button and the link will forward you to the **Cache management** page of your store Admin area (**System tools** -> **Cache management**), where it is necessary to click **Start** opposite the **Calculate quick data** option.
 ![541-cache-management.png]({{site.baseurl}}/attachments/ref_5A6RUbG6/541-cache-management.png)

+If you add several sale offers, it makes sense to re-calculate quick data for all of them at once.

 ### Sale Offer for Random Product Groups